Elijah Pepper

 Elijah Ron Pepper (born May 8, 2001) is an Australian-American professional basketball player for the Perth Wildcats of the Australian National Basketball League (NBL).
 He played college basketball for the UC Davis Aggies and won the Big West Player of the Year in 2024.
+He made his professional debut later that year for the Wildcats and in 2025 debuted for the Australia men's national basketball team.
+With the Wellington Saints of the New Zealand National Basketball League (NZNBL) in 2026, he was named NZNBL Most Valuable Player.

 Early life and high school

 Elijah Ron Pepper was born on May 8, 2001, in Australia, in the Victorian city of Shepparton, before relocating to the United States as a young child.
 He attended Selah High School in Selah, Washington.
 As a freshman, he averaged 21.3 points per game.
 Pepper increased his scoring to 29 points per game as a sophomore, leading the team to a 2A state title appearance.
 As a junior, he averaged 24.2 points per game and earned league MVP honors.
 Pepper was hampered by a knee injury as a senior but averaged 24.1 points per game and a 2A title game appearance.
 He committed to play college basketball at UC Davis.